DivyaKrishnani/Yolo-Road-Obstacle-Detection/README.md

-# Obstacle Detection on Road and Drivable Area Detection
+# Obstacle Detection

-Deep Learning based autonomous road traffic and drivable area detection
+Deep Learning based autonomous road traffic detection

 Download weights using the following link to a new folder name it bin: https://pjreddie.com/darknet/yolov2/